5175 Somersville Road

 Behold remnants of the past and peruse the wonders of the park in a building original to the coal field.
 The Sidney Flat Visitor Center contains displays of photographs and artifacts from the 1800s and early 1900s and is open some weekdays; please call ahead before visiting.
 During the winter months, the visitor center is regularly open 10:00 am – 4:30 pm weekends, December – February.
 Admission is free.
 The parking fee is $5 per vehicle on weekends and holidays.
-The center is closed on Thanksgiving, Christmas, and New Year’s Day.
+The center is closed on Thanksgiving and Christmas Day.
 For more information call (510) 544-2750.

 The Greathouse Visitor Center is located in an underground chamber excavated in the mid-1920s.
 View the workings of a 20th-century sand mine and learn about the lives of 19th-century coal and 20th-century sand miners.
 The center contains displays, photographs, videos, brochures and artifacts depicting the park's coal and sand mining eras.
 It is open weekends and some holidays, 10 a.m. - 4:30 p.m., March through November (closed on Thanksgiving.)
 Admission is free.
 Parking fee is $5 per vehicle on weekends and holidays.
 For information call (510) 544-2750.